 Thus far we have been dealing with the personal services that one member or a few members can offer the newcomer in his search for recovery.
-The next type of service found in N.A. is General Service for the common good.
-A new idea in service also begins at this level; this is the concept of community service.
+The next type of service found in N.A. is General Service.
+General Service provides 12 the support necessary for groups of N.A. members so that they can act together for the common good.
+A new idea in service also begins at this level, this is the concept of community service.
 This kind of service not only helps the addict who still suffers but also makes available, to the society it serves, a workable program of recovery for the drug addict for whom other types of help have seemed to be just so much wasted effort.
 Narcotics Anonymous exists in many areas as an obscure unrecognized drug program, about which little is known.
 It is important that we stop hiding, we have nothing of which to be ashamed or afraid.
 It is a fact that most communities in which active groups exist, acknowledge the often surprising, success of our fellowship and are grateful to have our groups around.

-General Service is divided into sections, the area and the region.
-These are not geographic and functional designations.
-The area is designed to provide service to individual groups with specific needs and the region is established to serve many groups with common needs.
+General Service is divided into sections, the Area and the Region.
+These are both geographic and functional designations.
+The Area is designed to provide service to individual groups with specific needs and the Region is established to serve many groups with common needs.
 This difference in function is important to keep in mind as we discuss these two levels of service because in many ways they provide very similar services.
-The group's General Service representative is active at both these levels and must be aware of the nature and purpose of each, lest we fall back into many of the problems we are trying to overcome.

 In 1969, N.A.'s first committee, specifically designed to fill our General Service needs, was established.
 This group and others like it have contributed greatly to the growth of N.A.
 However, today it is no longer enough to have a few members getting together to keep their groups going.
 N.A. has grown and is continuing to grow.
-The absence of effort towards some necessary functions, and the duplication of efforts towards others seem like an old friend to many of us; a cure causing worse problems than the illness.
+The absence of effort towards some necessary functions, and duplication of efforts towards others seems like an old friend to many of us; a cure causing worse problems than the illness.

 A "Designated Area" within N.A. is any local area, community, or town with a significant number of N.A. meetings.
 We have found it convenient to think of an area as any community or communities which comprise a single telephone directory.
-This concept seems adequate for our needs today; however, any set of groups within definable geographic boundaries who need to function together as an area can be a designated area.
+This concept seems adequate for our needs today, however, any set of groups within definable geographic boundaries who need to function together as an area can be a designated area.

 The "Designated Region" is a broader geographic unit made up of one or more areas.
 Normally we consider a region to be any state within the United States or any foreign country.
 Again, the definition of a region is ultimately one of need, any N.A. areas which can show this need can be considered a designated region.
-A good example of this, as is exists today, are the Northern and Southern regions of N.A. in California.
+A good example of this, as it exists today, are the Northem and Southern regions of N.A. in California.
 In the future, it may be necessary to break this down even further.
 A definition of a region might then be any geographic unit comprising a single telephone area code.
 We feel it necessary to stress that for the purpose of N.A. the designations of area and region should always be based on specific need rather than resentments, insanity, or personalities.